Hanna Sissala, the founder of Lullame, has written this blog post.

 Unfortunately, there is no treatment for colic.
 Some of the families think that alternative treatments are helping them, yet it won’t remove the baby colic.

 Sometimes you can trick a fussy crying baby by combining a movement, calming and buzzing sound, swaddle and sucking a pacifier.
-Baby’s brains can’t deal with many simultaneous stimulation and the baby may concentrate on feeling the movement and the pacifier, and at the same time forgetting to cry.
+Baby’s brains can’t deal with many simultaneous stimulations and the baby may concentrate on feeling the movement and the pacifier, and at the same time forgetting to cry.
 Combining a limited space, movement and a sound also reminds the baby of the familiar and safe world in the womb.
 There the baby slept while the mom was moving and, all the time, there was a sound similar to vacuum cleaner.

 You can find more tips for better sleep and other baby smelling information from our blog!
 There will be a new post every Tuesday!